 The SuperStrong® assessment was derived from one of the most widely used career tools in the world: The Strong Interest Inventory® assessment.
 Developed by Dr. Edward K. Strong, Jr. (1884-1963) over 90 years ago, he sought to create a way to measure vocational interests to help people become more aware of their own interests and personality traits and map those to satisfying jobs and careers.

-The Strong Interest Inventory® assessment is one of the world’s most widely respected and frequently used career planning tools.
-It has helped both academic and business organizations develop the talent and has guided thousands of people—from high school and college students to midcareer workers seeking a change—in their search for a rich and fulfilling career.
+The Strong assessment has helped academic and business organizations develop talent and has guided thousands of people—from high school and college students to midcareer workers seeking a change—in their search for a rich and fulfilling career.

 Dr. John Holland’s theory of personality types and work environments was added to the Strong Assessment in its 1974 revision.
 The Strong is the only empirically derived RIASEC assessment.
 Holland’s theory is based on four main assumptions:

 1. Most people can be categorized into one or some combination of the six RIASEC Themes.

 2. Work environments can be divided into these six Themes and each is suited for a certain type of person.

 3. People seek environments that complement their personality and avoid work that they do not like.